PaulBratslavsky/astro-actions-with-strapi-five/README.md

 ## Setting Up Our Astro Project

-You can find all the details [here](https://docs.astro.build/en/install-and-setup) but we are going to start with this simple command:
+You can find all the details [here](https://docs.astro.build/en/install-and-setup), but we are going to start with this simple command:

-note: but first create a folder where you will want to store this project on your local computer.
+Note: first, create a folder where you will want to store this project on your local computer.

 ```bash
   npm create astro@latest
 ```

-You will be asked couple of questions, starting where you would like to create your app.
-I will created in the root of my current folder and call it `frontend`.
+You will be asked where you would like to create your app.
+I will generate it in the root of my current folder and call it `frontend.`

 ```bash
  astro   Launch sequence initiated.
    dir   Where should we create your new project? ./frontend
 ```

-Then it will ask if you want to include sample files, this is the recommended option and it is the one we are going to choose.
+Then, it will ask if you want to include sample files.
+This is the recommended option, and we are going to choose it.

 ```bash
   tmpl   How would you like to start your new project?